Jewish Ancestry and DNA Testing

 Can DNA Testing Tell Me If I am Jewish?

-However nothing in your DNA that can tell you if you belong to the Jewish, or any other, belief system.
+However, nothing in your DNA can tell you if you belong to the Jewish, or any other belief system.
 The reason is that a belief system does not come from your DNA, a belief is something that a person chooses to believe in that is outside of themselves and not from themselves.

 Taking this one step further they could then choose to believe in another belief system or in nothing at all.
 In all cases the underlying DNA code remains the same.